Incident Management

 The current EOC can be contacted via the @sre-oncall handle in Slack, but please only use this handle in the following scenarios.

-1. You need assistance in halting the deployment pipeline. note: this can also be accomplished by Reporting an Incident and labeling it with ~blocks deployments.
+1. You need assistance in halting the deployment pipeline. note: this can also be accomplished by Reporting an Incident and setting the custom field “Blocks Deployments” to “Yes”.

 2. You are conducting a production change via our Change Management process and as a required step need to seek the approval of the EOC.